 If your lights have gone off in a certain part of the house rather than the entire building, you suspect a tripped breaker.

-You can also find out by looking at the breaker’s switch to see if it is ON or OFF.
-Although some types of circuit breakers (the trip free) remain ON when there is no light, however, using either of the two methods can help you detect a tripped breaker.
+You can also find it by looking at the breaker’s switch to see if it is ON or OFF.
+Although some types of circuit breakers (the trip free) remain ON when there is no light however, using either of the two methods can help you detect a tripped breaker.

-To reset a tripped breaker, turn it off and unplug all the appliances connected to it, and then ON it again.
-For safety reasons, we recommend you stand by the side of the breaker’s panel should it spark a light while resetting.
+To reset the tripped breaker, turn it off and unplug all the appliances connected to it, and then ON it again.
+For safety reasons, we recommend that you stand by the side of the breaker’s panel should it spark a light while resetting.

 You should wear goggles and also make use of torchlight to illuminate the area if there is no light.

-After the reset, wait for some time before plugging back your appliances and make sure you do not overload the circuit.
+After the reset, wait for some time before plugging back your appliances to make sure you do not overload the circuit.